cbdefontenay/freyr/README.md

 with flexible configuration options for color schemes, layouts, and responsiveness.

 > ### **Warning:**
 > **This component is in the early stage of development.
-Right now there are only four components available: two navbar components, a dropdown and the buttons.**
->
+Components may change.
 > **_If you are using Dioxus version ```0.5```, please download the ```version 0.1.4```, else use the highest one._**

 ## Components